gaborbankutidev/BringApp/README.md

 -   `yarn workspace <workspace-name> add <package-name>` : Add new package to one workspace
 -   `yarn workspace <workspace-name> remove <package-name>` : Remove package from one workspace

+## Starting a new project

+For initializing a new Bring App project, check out the app [Readme](apps/bring-app/README.md)

 ## Documentation

-For the API documentation of the Bring packages, visit https://bring-app-docs.vercel.app/
+For the API documentation of the Bring packages, visit our [Docs page](https://bring-app-docs.vercel.app/)